Road to Kandahar

 Suddenly, Jack recognized the man the nurse escorted on the stretcher.
 It was Captain Nelson, Jack’s previous Marine Corps commander.
 The young captain wore loose gauze over both arms.
 Jack stepped beside his carrier, but the nurse immediately blocked his path.

 While diminutive, the woman’s stance brooked no-nonsense.
 “Sergeant, he can’t talk.
 He’s on heavy morphine.
 It’s to ease the pain.
 Stand back.”
 Cricket almost backed up, herself.
-By his rapid step, she thought he would keep going to lunge over her the way his eyes remained focused on the stretcher and not her.
+By his rapid step, she thought he might keep his pace to lunge over her the way his eyes remained focused on the stretcher and not her.
 “Did you hear me?”
 She realized this was the same gunnery sergeant who helped Tom out of a fight the night she went to the club.

 Regretfully, Jack nodded still eyeing the stretcher.
 He finally looked down at the small nurse wearing the ridiculous scarf.
 Blue eyes looked back at him—outlined with caramel-colored eyebrows and cream-colored skin.
 The bizarre notion rushed him wondering if her skin felt as soft as it looked.
 He frowned.
 He didn’t recognize her.
 He knew all the nurses at the club.
 He scowled deeper as he stepped back, checking her name tag printed in all capital letters on her fatigue uniform: SANDERS.
 He didn’t know the name, either.
 He wanted more information about Captain Nelson.
 He remained standing as he watched Nelson’s stretcher move on toward another plane.

-The nurse shifted toward Jack as the carrier moved on.
-Without his questions, she seemed to know what he wanted, anyway, “Don’t worry, Gunny.
+The nurse shifted toward Jack as the stretcher moved on.
+Without his questions, she answered his concerned features.
+“Don’t worry, Gunny.
 At least Captain Nelson is in pain.
-That means his burns are not more than second degree.
+This tells us his burns are not more than second degree.
 If he couldn’t feel anything, the nerves would be destroyed.”
 She turned and followed the stretcher.

 With the information, Jack released a breath of relief.
 He remained standing as soldiers loaded Nelson’s stretcher into the plane.